Important Skills for Interior Designer Jobs

 - Project Planning

 Strong budgeting skills are necessary, especially since many clients will be looking to do as much as possible for as little money as possible.
 Succeeding in this regard sometimes requires financial creativity as much as it requires design expertise.
-In addition to being good with numbers, this also is a matter of being good with vendors.
+In addition to being good with numbers, this also is a matter of working well with vendors.
 For example, if a particular fabric or color is popular at a given time, you likely can buy a higher volume at a lower rate with confidence that you'll be able to use it all.

 - Identifying Hidden Costs